maikelmclauflin/ElementQuery/README.md

 }()));
 ```

 the following functions show a variety of physical unit processors that are created by utilizing the physical unit api endpoint on the elementQuery instance.
+The numbers being passed to the method is the number that will convert the value that is passed in by the closure that is returned to a physical value, after the device pixel density has been taken into account.

 ```javascript